surged20/homebrew-conversion-tools/Wizards of the Coast; Crypts of Kelemvor.md

 Where the passageway opens up to the east, it reveals both a larger room ahead and a statue of the god Kelemvor, its hands open as if it were holding something.
 A piece of carved marble sits on the floor at the statue's feet.
 Opposite the statue is a small alcove set with a pile of humanoid bones.

 Pulling the lever raises the creaking portcullis, but there is no sign of a mechanism for the stone door.
 No action or magic available to the characters can open the door, and any ability checks made to search or open it result in failure.
-(This door opens automatically after the characters turn a special key in {@area 8|Area 8: Chapel}.)
+(This door opens automatically after the characters turn a special key in {@area 8|Area 8}.)

 The bones are the remnants of undead skeletons destroyed by the Grave Robbers when they recently passed this way.